jxz12/EcoBuilder/README.md

 LEVELS:
 apparent 3
 chain 3
-all loops, including tutorial
+all loops, including TUTORIAL
 a final boss
-research tutorial, make score constraint shiny, max instead of min producers or consumers
+research TUTORIAL, make score constraint shiny, max instead of min producers or consumers

 are you sure button